 This is a variation of our homemade granola base recipe.
-Homemade granola is not only easy to make, but it’s delicious too!
+Homemade granola easy to make with pantry staple ingredients, and it’s delicious too!
 When you make your own, you get to control the ingredients, including the amount of sugar added (store bought granola usually has way too much!).
 Make this vanilla almond granola recipe for a tasty breakfast, snack, or even dessert!

 Must-Know Cooking Skills